KansasCityWomeninTechnology/LearningResources/glossary.md

 **Build Tools** - Utilities to help you turn your code into an executable application through compilation, linking and packaging.

 **Client-Side** - Client is an application - such as your web browser (Chrome, Internet Explorer, etc) - running on your local computer.
 One piece of the client-server relationship.
 Often requests information from the server.

+**Cloud IDE** - A web-based IDE(Integrated Development Environment).
+It can be accessed from web browser such as Google Chrome.
+Examples of cloud IDE are StackBlitz, CodeSandbox etc.

 **Data Warehouse** - A repository for data, usually from disparate sources.
 The common repository allows for more efficient reporting and data analysis.